-- (2) Has identified the financial products or services that the consumer obtains from the financial institutionlicensee, either singly or jointly, to which the opt_in direction would apply; - (2)

-- (4)-Has identified the methods by which the consumer may subsequently revoke the opt-in direction; - (3)

-- (5) - (6) Has clearly and conspicuously requested in writing or in-electronic form that the consumer affirmatively authorizes such disclosure; and - (4) - (7) - (8)(5) Has obtained from the consumer such affirmative consent and such consent has not been withdrawn. - C.B.
-Unreasonable revocation of opt-in direction.
-The licensee does not provide a reasonable means of A means of revokingeation of an opt-in direction is unreasonable if the only means is for the consumer to write his or her own letter or is to use a check-off box that was provided with the initial notice but is not included with subsequent notices. - D.C.
-Duration and withdrawal of consent. -A consumer's direction to opt in under this subsection is effective until the consumer revokes it in writing or, if the consumer agrees, electronically; further-provided, however, that any withdrawal or revocation of consent is subject to the rights of any licensee that acted reasonably in reliance on the consent prior to knowledge of its withdrawal or revocation. -When a customer relationship terminates, the customer's opt-in direction continues to apply to the nonpublic personal financial information collected during or related to that relationship. -If the individual subsequently establishes a new customer relationship with the licensee, the opt-in direction that applied to the former relationship does not apply to the new relationship. - E.D.
-A licensee may not disclose any aggregate list of consumers containing or derived from nonpublic personal financial information to a nonaffiliated third party unless the licensee has satisfied, for each consumer on the list, the requirements of subdivisions (1a), (b), (c), (d), and (e through (5)) of subsection 8A (1) of this section. - F.E.
-This section shall not restrict a licensee from disclosing nonpublic personal financial information as authorized in sSsections 14, 15, and 16, or 17. - G.F.
-A licensee shall retain the opt-in direction authorization or a copy thereof in the record of the individual who is the subject of nonpublic personal financial information. - H.G.
-Joint relationships.- If two or more consumers jointly obtain an insurance product or service from a licensee, the licensee may only disclose nonpublic personal financial information of a consumer to a nonaffiliated third party after obtaining an affirmative consent notice from that consumer.-Joint information may only be disclosed after obtaining the affirmative consent notice from all joint consumers of the product or service.
+- (2) Has identified the financial products or services that the consumer obtains from the licensee, either singly or jointly, to which the opt-in direction would apply; - (3) Has identified the methods by which the consumer may subsequently revoke the opt-in direction; - (4) Has clearly and conspicuously requested in writing or electronic form that the consumer affirmatively authorizes such disclosure; and - (5) Has obtained from the consumer such affirmative consent and such consent has not been withdrawn. - B. Unreasonable revocation of opt-in direction.
+The licensee does not provide a reasonable means of revoking an opt- in direction if the only means is for the consumer to write his or her own letter or use a check-off box that was provided with the initial notice but is not included with subsequent notices. - C. Duration and withdrawal of consent.
+A consumer's direction to opt in under this subsection is effective until the consumer revokes it in writing or, if the consumer agrees, electronically; provided, however, that any withdrawal or revocation of consent is subject to the rights of a licensee that acted reasonably in reliance on the consent prior to knowledge of its withdrawal or revocation.
+When a customer relationship terminates, the customer's opt-in direction continues to apply to the nonpublic personal financial information collected during or related to that relationship.
+If the individual subsequently establishes a new customer relationship with the licensee, the opt-in direction that applied to the former relationship does not apply to the new relationship. - D. A licensee may not disclose any aggregate list of consumers containing or derived from nonpublic personal financial information to a nonaffiliated third party unless the licensee has satisfied, for each consumer on the list, the requirements of subdivisions (1) through (5) of subsection 8A. - E. This section shall not restrict a licensee from disclosing nonpublic personal financial information as authorized in sections 14, 15, and 16. - F. A licensee shall retain the opt-in direction in the record of the individual who is the subject of nonpublic personal financial information. - G. Joint relationships.
+If two or more consumers jointly obtain an insurance product or service from a licensee, the licensee may only disclose nonpublic personal financial information of a consumer to a nonaffiliated third party after obtaining an affirmative consent notice from that consumer.
+Joint information may only be disclosed after obtaining the affirmative consent notice from all joint consumers of the product or service. - H. Same form as initial notice permitted.
+A licensee may provide the opt- in notice required by this section together with or on the same written or electronic form as the initial notice the licensee provide in accordance with Section 5.

-- I.H.
-Same form as initial notice permitted. -A licensee may provide the opt-in notice required by this section together with or on the same written or electronic form as the initial notice the licensee provide in accordance with Section 5. - J.I.
-Initial notice required when opt-in notice under this section delivered subsequent to initial notice.- If a licensee provides the opt-in notice later than required for the initial notice in accordance with Section 5, the licensee shall also include a copy of the initial notice with the opt-in notice in writing or, if the consumer agrees, electronically. - K.J.
-Delivery. -When a licensee is required to deliver an opt-in notice by this section, the licensee shall deliver it according to sSection 10.
+- I. Initial notice required when opt- in notice under this section delivered subsequent to initial notice.
+If a licensee provides the opt- in notice later than required for the initial notice in accordance with Section 5, the licensee shall also include a copy of the initial notice with the opt- in notice in writing or, if the consumer agrees, electronically. - J. Delivery.
+When a licensee is required to deliver an opt- in notice by this section, the licensee shall deliver it according to section 10.